There’s an ongoing debate among fishkeepers about whether Tetra’s SafeStart and API’s Quick Start even work.

 Add it all.

-It’s beneficial bacteria.
+It’s simply beneficial bacteria.
 The more the better.

 - Add 1 SMALL fish per 10 gallons of water.

-This should be done shortly after you’ve poured in the bacteria, within a maximum of 2 hours.
+Adding fish to your new tank should be done shortly after you’ve poured in the bacteria, within a maximum of 2 hours.

-It’s true that you can stock the tank up, but you’d need very clean fish (ones that do not poop as much) and you’d have to feed them very carefully to either not overfeed (leaving extra ammonia work for your bacteria) or starve them (being too cautious not to overload your tank with ammonia).
+Anyway, it’s technically true that you can stock the tank up, but you’d need very clean fish (ones that do not poop as much) and you’d have to feed them very carefully to either not overfeed (leaving extra ammonia work for your bacteria) or starve them (being too cautious not to overload your tank with ammonia).

 - Feed your fish every other day.